Media Monitoring: The Ultimate Guide

 Paid media monitoring tools

 A media monitoring tool is one that you set up (usually with the help of the provider) and maintain yourself.
-It includes a dashboard, the option for you to receive automated briefs and alerts, and integrated reporting capabilities that make it easy to share the results of your media monitoring efforts among stakeholders.
+It includes a dashboard, the option to receive automated briefs and alerts, and integrated reporting capabilities that make it easy to share the results of your media monitoring efforts among stakeholders.

 Premium media monitoring services

 Getting this just right takes a human touch.
+Which brings us to our next point:

 Among the three types of media monitoring solutions, this is the Cadillac.

 Scratching your head?
-Still trying to understand the difference between a self-service media monitoring tool and a full-service curated media monitoring solution?
+Still, trying to understand the difference between a self-service media monitoring tool and a full-service curated media monitoring solution?
 We’ve got an infographic for that:

-Everyone has different preferences about the businesses they work with and the service they receive, so look around and make sure you find a service provider that fits with your priorities.
-Here at Agility PR Solutions we believe in a few things:
+Everyone has different preferences regarding the businesses they work with and the services they receive, so take the time to find a service provider that aligns with your priorities.

 At least that’s our commitment to you…